-A) A safety and security declaration, the Entry Summary Declaration, which must be done prior to the goods entering NI (usually completed by the carrier)
+A) A safety and security declaration, the Entry Summary Declaration, which must be completed prior to the goods entering NI (this is usually done by the carrier)

 www.tradersupportservice.co.uk

 1 Terms used in this guide refer to the terminology used on the TSS Portal.
 These may not match the most recent terms used on GOV.UK, in HMRC's Customs Declaration Service or the Northern Ireland Online Tariff on GOV.UK.